A Knack for Presenting Lincoln's Story on Stage

 On the 150th anniversary of Lincoln’s assassination, Ford’s presented Freedom’s Song: Abraham Lincoln and the Civil War.
 This dynamic musical featured a script of Lincoln’s own words, music by Broadway composer Frank Wildhorn and lyrics inspired by historical letters written during the Civil War.

-Sara Cohen is Marketing and Social Media Manager at Ford’s Theatre, where she helms our Facebook and Twitter accounts, among other projects that share Lincoln’s legacy with the world.
+Sara Cohen is former Marketing and Social Media Manager at Ford’s Theatre.
 Follow her on Twitter at @SaraECohen.